hedywings/objectbox/README.md

     if (err) {
         console.log(err)
     } else {
-        // id equal to 1
-        // obj1 is stored into the database obj1.id = id;
+        // id equals to 1, and obj1 will be stored to database obj1.id = id;   // you can assign the got id to obj1 for it to track where itself is in the box
     }
 });